Aisquith Street German Reformed

 When the First German Reformed had to be moved to make room for the extension of Holliday Street, the congregation desired to build two new churches, one in the northeastern part of the city and one in the western section.

 The congregation divided at this point with the one part building the new building for the First Reformed church on Calvert Street and the other erected a church on Aisquith Street near McElderry.
-The church was dedicated on October 13, 1867.
+The church was dedicated and the cornerstone laid on October 13, 1867.
 The pastor at that time was Rev. Gustave Facius.

 When on a photo journey (7-4-2010) we found a church at the corner of Aisquith and McElderry.
 It was being used as a Baptist Church.
 I do not know if this was the Reformed Church.
 It is surrounded by an empty field and a factory.
 One of the members of the Baptist Church told me he thought that the original church was a Jewish Synagogue.